matcasti/writR/README.md

 ## Acknowledgments

-I would like to thank Indrajeet Patil for being an inspiration for this package, as an extension of `statsExpressions`.
+I would like to thank to developers of `statsExpressions` and `ggstatsplot` for being an inspiration for this package.
 Naturally this package is in its first steps, but I hope that future collaborative work can expand the potential of this package.

 ## Contact

-For any issues or collaborations you can send me an email at:
+For collaborations or anything else, you can send me an email at:

 -   matcasti\@umag.cl